Chestnut Ridge people

 The Chestnut Ridge people (CRP) are a mixed-race community concentrated in an area northeast of Philippi, Barbour County, in north-central West Virginia, with smaller related communities in the adjacent counties of Harrison and Taylor.
 They are often referred to as "Mayles" (from the most common surname — Mayle or Male), or "Guineas" (now considered a pejorative term).

 The group has been the subject of county histories and some scholarly studies.
-Some scholars have classified this group as a tri-racial isolate.
+Some scholars have classified this group as a racial isolate.
 Contemporary census records frequently designate community members as "mulattos", implying African heritage.
 Thomas McElwain wrote that many CRP identified as an Indian-white mixed group, or as Native American, but they are not enrolled in any officially recognized tribe.
 Paul Heinegg documented that many individuals were classified as free people of color, or similar terms in a variety of colonial, local and state records.

 Some CRP have identified as Melungeon, a mixed-race group based in Kentucky and Tennessee, and attended the Melungeon unions, or joined the Melungeon Heritage Association.
 In 1997 two local historians made a presentation about the "Guineas of West Virginia" at the University of Virginia's College at Wise.